Unit 7: ArrayList

 Search Process

-• Linear searching fits a standard for loop perfectly!
+Linear searching fits a standard for loop perfectly!
 We need to specify each element, one at a time, and do not need to track the index after execution

-• Inside the for loop, we retrieve the value from the structure at the specified index and compare it to the searched value
+Inside the for loop, we retrieve the value from the structure at the specified index and compare it to the searched value

-• If it matches we return the index, otherwise we keep looking!
+If it matches we return the index, otherwise we keep looking!

 Searching Linear Structures

 Linear structures are data structures such as Arrays or ArrayLists.
-Linear search algorithms are BEST used when we do not have any idea about the order of the data and so we need to look at each element to determine if what we are looking for is in fact inside the array or ArrayList.
+Linear search algorithms are BEST used when we do not have any idea about the order of the data and so we need to look at each element to determine if what we are looking for is in fact inside the array or ArrayList

 Comparison Operators

-• When looking at int values, the == operator is the tool to use!
+values, the == operator is the tool to use! - When searching for a

-• Object instances should always use the .equals(otheThing) method to check for a match!
+method to check for a match!

-Searching an ArrayList of Double
+Searching an ArrayList

 1